-The official Google Analytics definition of this Web metric is: “Unique Visitors is the number of unduplicated (counted only once) visitors to your website over the course of a specified time period.”
+The official Google Analytics definition of this Web metric wass: “Unique Visitors is the number of unduplicated (counted only once) visitors to your website over the course of a specified time period.”

 The new user definition is: “Users that have had at least one session within the selected date range.
 Includes both new and returning users.”

-Tracking this number monthly is an industry standard for understanding if a site’s audience is increasing, decreasing or staying even.
+Tracking this number at least monthly is an industry standard for understanding if a site’s audience is increasing, decreasing or staying even.

 In Analytics, click on Audience in the top left of the page and then on Overview.

-The graph at the top will show visits (not users / unique visitors) over the last 30 days.
-Visits is the number of times a user or unique visitor comes to a site.
+The graph at the top will show users / unique visitors over the last 30 days.
+Another imortant metric there is “sessions”, formerly known as visits.
+It is the number of times a user or unique visitor comes to a site.

-For example, if the site has 10,000 users and 20,000 visits, it means that on average the users visited the site twice a month.
+For example, if the site has 10,000 users and 20,000 sessions, it means that on average the users visited the site twice a month.

 The user / unique visitor number is found below the graph in the list between Sessions (which used to be called Visits) and Page Views.

-Right below the Overview tab, click on Sessions and change it to Users to see its graph appear at the top of the page in place of the Visits graph.
+Right below the Overview tab, click on Sessions to see its graph appear at the top of the page in place of the Visits graph.

-I have often thought that Google displays the Sessions / Visits chart first because it thinks visits are more important than unique visitors.
+Google used to display Sessions first.
+I have often thought that Google did so because it thinks visits are more important than unique visitors.

 One possible reason is that the unique visitor number is not always what it appears to be.
 The number is calculated by using browser cookies and other means.

-It is not surprising that Google seems to place more importance on visits than unique visitors.
+It is not surprising that Google used to place more importance on visits than unique visitors.

 That said, the unique visitor number is an industry metric and does provide a useful way of tracking site audience.